 Sometimes the simplest way to get something done is to just ask for it.

 Disengagement breeds resentment and also a feeling of irrelevance.
 Staff can begin to buy into this notion that “Management doesn’t care what we think.” and that notion can spread like wildfire across your organization.

-The simplest way to combat this is to tell them “We do care what you think and he’s why.”
+The simplest way to combat this is to tell them “We do care what you think.”